xzhangfox/Prediction-of-Car-Insurance-Claims/README.md

-# Final-Project-Group5
+# Prediction-of-Car-Insurance-Claims

-This repository is form Group 5 (Lianjie Shan & Xi Zhang)'s final project for Machine Learning I.

-We based our research on the subject of car insurance.
-The main problem is classifying customers by characteristics for insurers.
-The target is to provide more information to the car insurance market and make transactions more viable and efficient.
+Based on the researches on the subject of car insurance, construct machine learning models to classify customers by characteristics for insurance customers and predict claim amount.
+This project aims to provide more information to the car insurance market and make transactions more viable and efficient.

+Team Members:

+Xi Zhang, Lianjie Shan